-Two weeks ago the United Nations said an UNDOF staff member had gone missing.
+Two weeks ago, the United Nations said an UNDOF staff member had gone missing in Syria.
 It did not identify him but one rebel source identified him as a Canadian legal adviser and said he had been captured by another rebel force and held for ransom.

-The diplomat said the new restrictions on UNDOF affected mainly the southern part of its "area of separation", between Syrian and Israeli forces, a narrow strip of land running 45 miles from Mount Hermon on the Lebanese border to the Yarmouk River frontier with Jordan.
+Another diplomat said the new restrictions on UNDOF affected mainly the southern part of its "area of separation," between Syrian and Israeli forces, a narrow strip of land running 45 miles from Mount Hermon on the Lebanese border to the Yarmouk River frontier with Jordan.

 Israel warned 10 days ago that it could not be expected to stand idle as Syria's civil war, in which 70,000 people have been killed, spilled over into the Golan Heights.